dtk/dtk-server/README.md

-## DTK Server
+## Dtk Server

 What it is?
 --------------
-DTK Server is a Ruby based application that handles requests from DTK Client and sends requests to DTK Repoman.
+Dtk Server is a Ruby based application that handles requests from Dtk Client and sends requests to Dtk Repoman.
 It manages tenant users, installed and imported component and servie modules, creates and converges service instances and performs all node orchestration.

 ##Usage
 -------------
-## Deploying DTK Server with Docker
+## Deploying Dtk Server with Docker
 ___
-Fastest way to deploy  DTK Server is with a Docker container.
-Docker image [getdtk/dtk-server](https://hub.docker.com/r/getdtk/dtk-server/) contains all required services and components for deploying DTK Server.
+Fastest way to deploy  Dtk Server is with a Docker container.
+Docker image [getdtk/dtk-server](https://hub.docker.com/r/getdtk/dtk-server/) contains all required services and components for deploying Dtk Server.

 #### Preparation
 - [Install Docker](https://docs.docker.com/engine/installation/)

-- Pull the latest DTK Server Docker image with `docker pull getdtk/dtk-server`
+- Pull the latest Dtk Server Docker image with `docker pull getdtk/dtk-server`

 - Select a container root directory on host which will be used by the Docker container for persistence (e.g. `/usr/share/docker/dtk`), and create `dtk.config` (e.g. `/usr/share/docker/dtk/dtk.config`) with following content: